Gowtham-app-developer/Flutter-Interview-Questions/README.md

 # Flutter-Interview-Questions

-Click :star: if you like the project.
-Pull Request are highly appreciated.
+:point_right: Click :star: if you like the project.
+:point_right: Pull Request are highly appreciated.
+:point_right: Follow me [@Gowtham R](https://twitter.com/Gowtham26730226) for new technical updates.

 ## Flutter